Fictional universe of Harry Potter: Apparition

-Portkeys

-If a wizard is unable to Apparate or is travelling with an underage companion, a Portkey can be used.
-A Portkey is usually an ordinary object that has been enchanted.
-The user touches the Portkey and uses the charm "Portus" to travel to the desired destination.
-A Portkey is often a mundane object such as an old boot or tin can, which allows the device to avoid scrutiny from Muggles.

 Other objects

+The Harry Potter series features the "Floo Network", a mass-transit system that allows its users to travel to places such as the Ministry of Magic.
+"Portkeys" are mundane-looking objects that instantly transport people who touch them.

 Characters in the series make use of several magical devices and artefacts to transport themselves within the Wizarding World and to the Muggle world.
 Among the most common of these objects are broomsticks, the Floo Network (a network of fireplaces magically connected to one another), the Knight Bus, and the Hogwarts Express.
 Some characters have been known to enchant Muggle vehicles to have magical features, such as Arthur Weasley's Ford Anglia or Sirius Black's Flying Motorbike.
 In Harry Potter and the Goblet of Fire, a discussion is held around the politics of importing flying carpets.

 Media

 The Daily Prophet

 The Daily Prophet is the most widely read daily newspaper in Britain's wizard community.
 Its journalistic integrity is lacking; it has been known to be more concerned about sales than about factual accuracy and is often a mouthpiece for the Ministry of Magic.
 As described by Rita Skeeter, "The Prophet exists to sell itself!"

 The Prophet remains respectable for the first three books, but by Goblet of Fire, it has hired Rita Skeeter, an unscrupulous journalist who supplies several thrilling and blatantly false articles.
 When Minister Fudge takes the stance of firmly denying Voldemort's return, the Prophet initiates a smear campaign against Dumbledore and Harry, the most influential proponents of the opposing view.
 After Fudge is forced to admit that Voldemort has returned, the Prophet changes its stance overnight, calling Harry "a lone voice of truth".

 According to Rowling, Ginny Weasley becomes Senior Quidditch correspondent at the Prophet after the events of the novels.